 Best fonts to make SVG files

-There are specific requirements a font needs to meet for it to be suitable to make SVG files.
+There are specific requirements a font needs to meet for it to be suitable for making SVG files.

-Choosing the best fonts is an important step in making and selling SVG files.
-They don’t just determine your designing style but also determine the quality of the cut your customer will achieve.
+Choosing the best fonts is important in making and selling SVG files.
+They don’t just determine your design style but also determine the quality of the cut your customer will achieve.

-Choosing a font that is not smooth or has unnecessary twists and turns, or is too complicated or too thin to cut can result in a bad experience for a customer and a negative review of your product.
+Choosing a font that is not smooth, has unnecessary twists and turns, or is too complicated or too thin to cut can result in a bad experience for a customer and a negative review of your product.

 When you look at some fonts, you know straight away that they are not right for cutting.
 Like the one below –